pranavvangavety/Alarm-Clock/README.md

 # Alarm-Clock

+This is a simple alarm clock application written in Python using the Tkinter library.
+It allows you to set a specific time for an alarm, and when that time is reached, it plays the specified alarm sound.

 ![image](https://github.com/pranavvangavety/Alarm-Clock/assets/115496999/377855b9-52a0-41df-b96a-e6551743c63b)

-This is a simple alarm clock application written in Python using the Tkinter library.
-It allows you to set a specific time for an alarm, and when that time is reached, it plays a sound to wake you up.

 ## Features